Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

-Rate of Perceived Exertion (often shortened to RPE) is a simple tool that can help you tune into your body more and still reach your fitness and running goals.
+Rate of Perceived Exertion, (often shortened to RPE), is a simple tool that can help you tune into your body more and still reach your fitness and running goals.

-At its simplest, RPE is a scale of 1 to 10, measuring the intensity of your effort – 1 being extremely light activity like a slow stroll, 10 being an all-out sprint that you can only maintain for a few seconds.
+At its simplest, RPE is a scale of 1 to 10, measuring the intensity of your effort – 1 being extremely light activity like a stroll, 10 being an all-out sprint that you can only maintain for a few seconds.

-(There are a variety of scales and ways to measure RPE, which we’ll get into – but generally these days a scale of 1-10 is regarded as the simplest and also the most widely used.)
+There are a variety of scales and ways to measure RPE, which we’ll get into – but generally these days a scale of 1-10 is regarded as the simplest and also the most widely used.

-The Benefits of Using RPE
+What Are The Training Benefits of Using RPE?

 These can include:

-- Weather (especially wind and temperature),
+- Weather (especially wind and temperature)

-- Running Shoes (springy vs minimal support)
+- Running shoes (springy vs minimal support)

-- Whether you’ve eaten recently (fuel vs running on empty),
+- Whether you’ve eaten recently (fuel vs running on empty)

 That’s why RPE is such a powerful tool: it prioritizes how you feel, your effort, and doing the workout over the result.